OutdatedVersion/cloudflare-request-shadowing/README.md

 Test for API compatibility, of any size change, to HTTP endpoints without expensive manual testing or disrupting production traffic.
 This is intended to _complement_ automated testing suites by bringing that extra few feet of confidence in changes.

-For example, you are throwing in the towel on breathing life into an existing service with a rewrite.
-Shadow traffic from the old service to the new service to test compatibility.
-When you're no longer seeing unexpected divergences in responses, switch over traffic! (probably with flags/canaries to be safe)

 https://github.com/OutdatedVersion/cloudflare-request-shadowing/assets/11138610/ce86df78-8534-4e19-99ae-601559a2f658

 ## Summary